 - The birds can eat up your grass seed.

-- Unexpected heavy rains could wash away all of your work (So do not be caught off-guard: know the weather forecast before undertaking this job).
+- Unexpected heavy rains could wash away all of your work.
+So do not be caught off-guard: Know the weather forecast before starting this job.

 To keep the birds from eating your grass seed, you can apply a light layer of straw on top of the seed.
-Some people prefer biodegradable nets, but they are expensive.
-Either way, the point is that one of the benefits of starting a new lawn from sod, as compared to from seed, is that it requires less work on your part.
+Some people prefer netting designed for just this purpose, but it is expensive.
+Either way, the point is that one of the benefits of starting a new lawn from sod, as compared to doing so from seed, is that it requires less work on your part.